Vector35/binaryninja-api/docs/dev/bnil-llil.md

 ```
 There are quite a few reasons that we chose to use expression trees that we won't go into in detail here, but suffice it to say lifting to this form and reading this form are both much easier than other forms.

-Now lets get back to the examples.
+Now let's get back to the examples.
 First let's pick an instruction to work with:

 ```
 >>> instr = current_function.low_level_il[2]